 Thomas D. Gilovich

-Judgment and decision making, happiness and wellbeing; experiential and material consumption
+Judgment and decision making; happiness and well-being; self insight and understanding

 Current Research Interest